 Haida Nation v British Columbia (Minister of Forests), 2004 SCC 73.

 Tsilhqot’in Nation v.
 British Columbia, 2014 SCC 44; see also Delgamuukw v.
 British Columbia, 3 SCR 1010, 1997 CanLII 302 (SCC) at para 165:

-The general principles governing justification laid down in Sparrow, and embellished by Gladstone, operate with respect to infringements of aboriginal title.
-In the wake of Gladstone, the range of legislative objectives that can justify the infringement of aboriginal title is fairly broad.
-Most of these objectives can be traced to the reconciliation of the prior occupation of North America by aboriginal peoples with the assertion of Crown sovereignty, which entails the recognition that “distinctive aboriginal societies exist within, and are a part of, a broader social, political and economic community” (at para.
+The general principles governing justification laid down in Sparrow, and embellished by Gladstone, operate with respect to infringements of Indigenous title.
+In the wake of Gladstone, the range of legislative objectives that can justify the infringement of Indigenous title is fairly broad.
+Most of these objectives can be traced to the reconciliation of the prior occupation of North America by Indigenous peoples with the assertion of Crown sovereignty, which entails the recognition that “distinctive Indigenous societies exist within, and are a part of, a broader social, political and economic community” (at para.
 73).
-In my opinion, the development of agriculture, forestry, mining, and hydroelectric power, the general economic development of the interior of British Columbia, protection of the environment or endangered species, the building of infrastructure and the settlement of foreign populations to support those aims, are the kinds of objectives that are consistent with this purpose and, in principle, can justify the infringement of aboriginal title.
+In my opinion, the development of agriculture, forestry, mining, and hydroelectric power, the general economic development of the interior of British Columbia, protection of the environment or endangered species, the building of infrastructure and the settlement of foreign populations to support those aims, are the kinds of objectives that are consistent with this purpose and, in principle, can justify the infringement of Indigenous title.
 Whether a particular measure or government act can be explained by reference to one of those objectives, however, is ultimately a question of fact that will have to be examined on a case-by-case basis.

 Criminal Code, RSC 1985, c C-46, s.
 118.

 Similar provisions exist in the event that an individual attempts to bribe a municipal official: Criminal Code, supra note 7 at s.
 123.